 “You have the right to remain silent.
 Anything you say can and will be used against you in a court of law.
 You have the right to an attorney.
 If you cannot afford an attorney, one will be provided for you.
 Do you understand the rights I have just read to you?
 With these rights in mind, do you wish to speak to me?”

 Yes.
 Police can lie to you during questioning.
 Police are trained interrogators.
 They know how to manipulate individuals into admitting almost anything.
 They can lie to you and tell you that co-defendants admitted everything.
-They can lie by bringing out boxes of documents (notice how they don’t show you what’s inside), slamming that box down on the table in front of you, and talking about how strong their case is against you.
-It’s important that you assert your right to silence.
-Do not talk to the police.
-It will not help your case.
+And they can lie by bringing out boxes of documents (notice how they don’t show you what’s inside), slamming that box down on the table in front of you, and talking about how strong their case is against you.
+Surely it’s important that you assert your right to silence.
+Remember, do not talk to the police.
+Obviously it will not help your case.